 For the last 25 years, Daniel’s research interests have included the application of rigorous modeling and experimental methods to improve decision-making performance, develop expertise in field settings, and apply systems engineering methods to the design of large-scale organizations.
 In addition to his technical pursuits, his many industry activities include participating in various technology leadership forums and serving on the board of directors for small technology businesses.

-Daniel Serfaty’s academic background includes undergraduate degrees in mathematics, psychology, and engineering from the Université de Paris and the Technion, Israel Institute of Technology, an MS in aerospace engineering (Technion), and an MBA in International Management from the University of Connecticut.
-His doctoral work at the University of Connecticut pioneered a systematic approach to the analysis of distributed team decision-making.
-His is the recipient of the University of Connecticut Distinguished Service Award and has been inducted in its Engineering Hall of Fame.
+Daniel’s academic background includes undergraduate degrees in Mathematics/Physics, Psychology, and Aeronautical Engineering from the Université de Paris and the Technion, Israel Institute of Technology, an MS in Aeronautical Engineering (Technion), and a M.B.A. in International Management from the University of Connecticut.
+His doctoral work at the University of Connecticut pioneered a systematic approach to the analysis of distributed decision-making in dynamic and uncertain environments.